a-khanal/EdGen/README.md

 Prerequisites
 -------------
-* CERN ROOT  (tested at now with version ROOT 5.34/09
+* CERN ROOT  (tested at now with version ROOT 5.34.34 (seems there are problem with earlier version of root)
 * git
 * cmake
 * Tested on ifarm.jlab.org on June 5 2014.
 Needs CLAS software (and OLD CERN LIBS)
 * Environment variables on ifarm.jlab.org

 .
-setenv CERNLIB /apps/cernlib/x86_64_rhel4/2005/lib

-setenv CVSROOT /group/clas/clas_cvs

-setup cernlib tcl

-source /group/clas/builds/environment.csh
+source ./environment.csh (own version of environment variables for setting CLAS software in ifarm.
+It uses the latest version of root 5.34.34)

 Install
 -------
-This version is running correctly on ifarm.jlab.org.
-The version of cmake there is too old, so, just use /work/halla/parity/disk2/zana/Cmake/cmake-2.8.8/bin/cmake rather than the default cmake.

 * cd EdGen (go to the EdGen directory)
 * mkdir build
 * cd build